Short-tailed chinchilla: History/Spread to U.S.

-Population Threats
+Population threats

 Predators

 Chinchillas have natural predators in the wild, on the ground and in the sky.
 Birds, such as owls and hawks may swoop down and snatch chinchillas.
 On the ground, snakes, wild cats, and foxes hunt chinchillas as prey.
 In the three recognized populations, the Andean fox is the main predator.
 However, chinchillas are agile and can run up to 15 mph, so they can escape predators.

-Habitat Destruction
+Habitat destruction

 Short-tailed chinchillas are impacted by human activities such as mining and firewood extraction.
 Mining operations are a significant threat to chinchillas due to the destruction of their habitats.
 In Chile, gold fields have been discovered, but mining these areas would disrupt chinchilla populations.
 One main critical threat to chinchillas is the burning and harvesting of the algarrobilla shrub, which is their natural habitat.
 Since chinchillas are so well-adapted to their environments, any long-term environmental change threatens the species' survival.
 While hunting the species for their pelts, fur traders used dynamite to destroy their burrows and force the chinchillas out, which killed many in the process.
 The impact of these events has led to a 90% decrease in the short-tailed chinchilla population and caused them to go extinct in the three of the four countries where they were once found.

 Fur trade

 Many chinchillas are hunted for their fur and meat, often being bred for the pet and fur trade.
 Chinchilla fur is very fine and dense.
 One of their hair follicles can hold 50 hairs, while humans have 1 hair per follicle.
 Chinchilla fur is highly luxurious and in demand in the fur industry.
-Commercial hunting began in 1829 and increased every year by about half a million skins, as fur and skin demand increased in the United States and Europe: “[t]he continuous and intense harvesting rate [...] was not sustainable and the number of chinchillas hunted declined until the resource was considered economically extinct by 1917."
+Commercial hunting began in 1829 and increased every year by about half a million skins, as fur and skin demand increased in the United States and Europe: "[t]he continuous and intense harvesting rate [...] was not sustainable and the number of chinchillas hunted declined until the resource was considered economically extinct by 1917."

 Once the hunting started, demand for the chinchilla skins skyrocketed in the United States and Europe, causing an unsustainable decline for living chinchillas.
 The supply of chinchillas slowly diminished, with the last short-tailed chinchilla being seen in 1953, causing skin prices to increase drastically.
 Short-tailed chinchillas were especially sought-after due to their higher quality fur and larger size as compared to long-tailed chinchillas.

-Exotic Pet Trade
+Exotic pet trade

-Since short-tailed chinchillas are so rare, long-tailed chinchillas are more frequently kept as pets.
-Still, the exotic pet trade has damaged the population of C.langiera due to the capture of wild populations, although most pets chinchillas are bred in captivity.
+Since short-tailed chinchillas are so rare and their wild colonies only recently rediscovered, they are absent in the pet trade.
+Instead, their close relatives, long-tailed chinchillas are frequently kept as pets and often mistaken for their short-tailed cousins.
+Potential early-generation short-tailed and long-tailed chinchilla hybrids are considered absent from any wildlife trade for a long time, if not ever.